gofynd/fdk-store/markdown/lead/internal_/type-aliases/type-alias.PollForAssignment.md

 > **duration**: `number`

-- Duration for polling of staff
+- Duration for polling of staff.

 ***